 ABA Model Rule 1.4 deals with an attorney's ethical obligations to communicate with their clients.
 Although the ABA is a voluntary association the majority of state bars mirror their professional conduct roles after the ABA's rules.
 Since paralegals are often placed in the position to communicate with clients it is important that they not only understand what this rule is and its implications, but also how to avoid subtle unauthorized practice of law traps when communicating with clients.
 State bars consistently cite client communication or the lack thereof as being one of the top reasons that clients file malpractice suits, so it is imperative that paralegals have a grasp of their managing attorney's ethical obligations regarding client communication.
 Although, client communication is an integral piece of the communication pie, communication also extends to other areas like the discovery process.
 A paralegal that does not have a firm grasp of their ethical obligations regarding client confidentiality can unknowingly breach and even waive the attorney client privilege by how communications are handled.

 Want to access more on-demand courses?
 Register for the Legal Course Plan.

-Register for the legal course plan and gain access to all current and future on-demand legal courses for an entire year.
+Register for the legal course plan and gain unlimited access to all current and future on-demand legal courses.
 Includes all of the following courses:

 Courses can be accessed from your phone, tablet, or computer.